Universal Design

 • Learning environments

-• Healthy and wellness facilities
+• Health and wellness facilities

 • Hospitals and healthcare

-• Senior Living
+• Senior living

 • Urban planning